 Axis: Expresses the orientation of the cylinder value on the lens.
 The Axis number is displayed in degrees, between 0 and 180°.

-Most contact lens prescriptions come with an expiration date between one and two years from the date of your last exam.
-Once that prescription expires, it's time to head back to the eye doctor for a check-up and to make sure nothing has changed.
-Our eyesight changes as we get older, so regular check-ins with your eye doctor allow you to protect the health of your eyes with the most up-to-date prescription.
+Most contact lens prescriptions come with an expiration date between one and two years from the date of your last eye exam.
+Once that prescription expires, it’s time to head back to the eye doctor.

 Shop All Contact Lenses